jmervine/imagend/README.md

 ##### TODO

-- Oh yeah, don't forget tests... some tests might be good if this is going to be portable in any way.
 - Support tagging minor and major version, e.g. node:8.x and node:8.
   Could probably split on the "." and then remove one, tag, repeat until the array is empty.